SpinStabilized/taranis/README.md

   <h3 align="center">Taranis</h3>

   <p align="center">
-    Convert MIDI to PWM wav for use with a tesla coil.
+    Convert MIDI to square-wave audio wav for use with a tesla coil.
     ·
     <a href="https://github.com/SpinStabilized/taranis/issues">Report Bug</a>
     ·